BorisBug/MakefileGenerator/README.md

 # MakefileGenerator

-A python script that can collect all source files with any folder structure, then compile and run all executables.
-As a side effect off this this script is also capable to generate a Makefile to fit the needs of the specific folder structure.
+A python script that can collect all the source files within any folder structure.

+It has the capabilities to compile and run all executables.

+And the main goal is to generate a Makefile to fit the needs of the specific folder structure.